-The term mild spondylosis describes the early stages of spinal degeneration in an individual and can account for the presence of back or neck pain.
-Spondylosis isn’t a condition itself, but rather is used to describe the presence of degenerative conditions that may cause back or neck pain.
-These degenerative conditions occur naturally as an individual ages and may require treatment if they result in nerve compression.
-Most cases of spondylosis are mild and can be managed with conservative, nonsurgical treatment, but if degeneration is severe, surgical adjustment may be warranted.
+The term mild spondylosis is used to describe the early stages of spinal degeneration that could be the cause of your neck or back pain.
+Spondylosis is a broad term describing the presence of degenerative conditions that affect the parts of the spine.
+These changes occur naturally as a person ages and may require treatment if they result in nerve compression or other issues that lead to discomfort.
+Most cases of spondylosis are initially mild and can be managed with conservative treatment, but if degeneration is severe, surgery may be needed.

-Over the years, the regular wear and tear on the spine takes its toll and the spinal anatomy begins to deteriorate.
-This is part of the natural aging process and accounts for aches and pains and loss of flexibility in the spine.
-This is normal and largely unavoidable.
-Mild spondylosis isn’t a condition as much as it is a descriptive term used by doctors to describe this degeneration in the spine.
-C5-C6 spondylosis, for example, describes the presence of degenerative conditions at the fifth and sixth vertebrae in the cervical spine.
+Over the years, the regular wear and tear on the spine takes a toll and the spinal anatomy naturally begins to deteriorate.
+This wear and tear is part of the normal aging process and accounts for aches, pains and loss of flexibility in the spine.
+While keeping in good physical shape can help, age-related degeneration is largely unavoidable.

-However, mild spondylosis isn’t considered a diagnosis because it doesn’t specify the source of an individual’s symptoms.
-Some examples of specific types of spinal degeneration include:
+If you have been told mild spondylosis is causing your pain, this shouldn’t be considered a comprehensive diagnosis because it doesn’t specify the exact source of symptoms.
+Some examples of specific degenerative spine conditions include:

 - Osteophytes — the development of bone spurs in the spinal column

-- Spinal stenosis — the gradual narrowing of the spinal canal or a foramen in the spinal column
+- Spinal stenosis — the gradual narrowing of nerve pathways in the spinal column

 - Degenerative disc disease — the weakening, tearing or bulging of the discs between the vertebrae that normally cushion the spine